Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-update-product.md

 This is a fundamental operation in RESTful APIs, and you'll use similar patterns for updating other resources in your applications.

-## Practice Exercise
+## Optional Practice Exercise

 Enhance your product update functionality by:

 1. Adding validation for foreign keys (check if metal, gemstone, and style exist)
-2. Implementing a simple logging mechanism to track product updates
-3. Adding the ability to update multiple products at once
+2. Adding the ability to update multiple products at once
-4. Creating a simple client interface to test your PUT endpoint
-5. Adding support for partial updates (only updating specific fields)
+3. Adding support for partial updates (only updating specific fields)